Europe’s Fear of China

 Since the dot-com bubble burst in 2000, bringing the world’s stock markets to collapse, neither Europe nor the US had been able to stabilise its economic situation.
 The stock market rebounded briefly, only to crash again soon after, unnoticed.
 The most recent major event was the subprime mortgage crisis.
 In response, virtually all the national banks of western countries tried to rescue private banks and other financial institutions.
 This led to Iceland’s bankruptcy and near-bankruptcy in other states, such as Greece and Ireland.

-Without delving deeper into this argument, we can see that economic uncertainty is deeply felt in both the US and Europe.
-In many places, people feel insecure and afraid of the future.
-This feeling is reinforced by China’s apparent resistance to the crisis.
-In fact, it seems that the Chinese economy could benefit from the crisis, as it is selling more goods to increasingly thrifty Western countries.
+Without delving deeper into this argument, it is clear that economic uncertainty is widely felt in both the US and Europe.
+In many places, people feel insecure and afraid for the future.
+This feeling is reinforced by China’s apparent resilience in the face of the crisis.
+In fact, it seems that the Chinese economy could benefit from the crisis, given that it is selling more goods to increasingly thrifty Western countries.

-The events following the end of the Second World War signalled the end of Europe’s supremacy.
-The British and French empires dissolved, and both France and Britain gradually became politically irrelevant.
-Initially, power shifted only within the Western powers, thanks to the US and the USSR.
-Meanwhile, Asia, Africa and Latin America had little to no influence on the global political stage.
+The events that followed the end of the Second World War signalled the end of Europe’s supremacy.
+The British and French empires dissolved and both countries gradually became politically irrelevant.
+Initially, power shifted only between the Western powers, thanks to the United States and the Soviet Union.
+Meanwhile, Asia, Africa, and Latin America had little to no influence on the global political stage.

-While the USSR began to dissolve in the 1980s, Europe attempted to regain economic and political influence by forming the EU.
-However, Europe has no real influence, except through individual countries such as France or England.
+The dissolution of the USSR commenced in the 1980s; in response, Europe sought to regain its economic and political influence through the establishment of the EU.
+Nevertheless, Europe exerts only a modicum of genuine influence, except through individual countries such as France and the UK.
 The only remaining power factor is military: NATO.
-However, this organisation often seems to be a toothless tiger.
-For example, NATO could not prevent the massacre in Srebrenica on European territory.
-The West is experiencing significant economic challenges, such as rising unemployment in many countries.
-The fear of China’s rising power seems justified.
+However, the organisation in question frequently appears to lack the necessary authority to implement effective measures.
+For instance, it was unable to prevent the Srebrenica massacre, which occurred on European soil.
+The Western world is currently experiencing significant economic challenges, including rising levels of unemployment in numerous countries.
+Concerns regarding China’s expanding influence appear to be well-founded.

 The Europeans are afraid of the Chinese competition